 What does this mean for skin?
 It does not mean that you need to worry that ECF will cause a skin cancer.
 However, if you should have skin cancer in any stage (including one too early to detect), ECF will make it grow more quickly.
 So, who has skin cancer?
 Consider this – skin cancer is the most common form of cancer in the U.S. More than 3.5 million skin cancers are diagnosed every year.
 Who is at risk?
 Older people.
 If you are over 40 and have a history of sun damage, there is a pretty good chance you will experience skin cancer.
 Between 40 and 50 percent of Americans who live to age 65 will have either skin cancer at least once.
 Up to 90 percent of the visible changes commonly attributed to aging are caused by the sun.
 The more signs of aging, the higher your risk for skin cancer.
 So, who is likely to have skin cancer?
 The same people who seek products to counteract skin aging.
 There are also pre-cancerous lesions to consider.
 Basal cell carcinomas often arise in lesions previously diagnosed as actinic keratosis.
 There is some evidence that mitotic overdrive can move a pre-cancerous lesion to a cancerous one.

 2. The site of action is the epidermis itself, as most of the growth factor will be unabsorbed anyway, in the absence of a specialized transport vehicle.
-Even if it did reach the dermis, EGF has minimal effect on fibroblasts and thus has severely limited capability to alter the architecture of true wrinkles.

 3. EGF is an effective depilatory agent, popular among sheep farmers as an effective way to strip wool from the hides of their animals.
 Watch your eyebrows and hairline!